History and Background

 , a research services firm specializing in hosting and recruiting services.
 Additionally we can reach out to vetted, frequently-used global recruiting partners.
 We maintain several non-profit driven relationships with trusted recruiting partners around the globe.
 Sorry, but no. Our focus is on evidence-driven design of products, not the marketing of them.
 Our in-house team of developers that includes full stack and front end devs.
 When necessary we rely on a couple of key outside partners for development support.
 The project management team paves the path to project success.
 They help define project goals and processes.
 From there they facilitate clear communication between internal teams and client partners.
 They assess, communicate, and mitigate any risks or challenges projects may face.
 With their effectiveness, teams can deliver the best work possible.

 Billing, Logistics, & References

+.
+Either Anne or Kristina will be in touch.
 Yes.
 Please call 206-447-9551 and you'll talk to a member of our client relations team.
 Better yet, let's answer your questions over a coffee.
 We look forward to speaking with you!